Web vs email

 Through the use of media queries defined in the head of the email, this approach allows a lot more specific control for each piece of content at various screen sizes.

-The negative — aside from being far more complex to implement — is that not all email clients support this approach.
-Most popular mobile clients do, though.
+The main drawback is complexity and limited support, as not all email clients support media queries Most popular mobile clients do, though.

 Scalable

-For scalable designs, make sure the content you’re including is the correct size.
+For scalable designs, enure the content you’re including is the correct size.
 Most of our templates include an option on the user interface properties to let you set this.

-This can be difficult if you have text within your images.
+This approach can be problematic when images contain embedded text.
 Although the image can be made to scale, reducing it in size typically means that the text within won't be readable on smaller screens.
-You must either include text that is large enough to remain readable, or remove text from the image and include it in the HTML instead.
+To avoid this, ensure any text within images remains readable at smaller sizes, or move text into HTML instead.

 Fluid

-This is the approach typically used in our templates.
+This is the approach used by most Fresh Relevance email templates.

 Outlook-specific table code is normally used to make sure it works well in that client, while everywhere else elements that sit inline are used, which are then pushed onto their own line once the screen size is reduced.